What Are Night Terrors in Toddlers? Signs, Causes & Tips

 The ratio of non-REM to REM sleep will vary over the course of the night.
 The first stage of REM sleep is short but will get longer as the night progresses, while non-REM sleep stages will get progressively shorter.

-How to Handle Night Terrors in Toddlers
+Remedies for Night Terrors in Toddlers

-Night terrors can be upsetting for you as the parent, so it’s natural to seek a treatment.
+Night terrors can be upsetting for you as the parent, so it’s natural to seek treatment.
 However, the best way to handle an episode is to simply wait it out and make sure your little one doesn’t hurt themself if thrashing around.

 Avoid waking your child up from a night terror.
 If your child does wake up, they may be confused and take longer to settle down and fall asleep again.
 Children usually fall asleep on their own after night terrors and won’t have any memory of the episode at all.